Data

 Key numbers

-External sovereign debt can consist of public sector borrowing or private sector borrowing guaranteed by the public sector, and can have long-term or short-term maturity.
-This analysis focuses specifically on long-term external public and publicly guaranteed (PPG) debt owed by developing countries.
+External public sovereign debt can consist of public sector borrowing or private sector borrowing guaranteed by the public sector, and repayments can be due over a short-term period (generally less than one year), or long-term—known as maturity.
+This analysis focuses specifically on long-term external public and publicly guaranteed (PPG) debt owed by developing countries, defined as low- and middle-income countries.

-Sovereign debt plays an important role in supporting economic growth and funding essential investments in health, education, and infrastructure in developing countries.
+Debt plays an important role in supporting economic growth and funding essential investments in health, education, and infrastructure in developing countries.
 It also carries risks.
 High debt levels or expensive borrowing place significant pressure on public finances.
-Rising debt costs can crowd out spending on essential public services, weaken economic stability, and increase the risk of financial distress or crisis.
-High debt burdens can also make countries more vulnerable to external shocks, such as commodity price volatility, climate-related disasters, or global interest rate increases.
+High debt servicing costs can crowd out government spending on essential public services, weaken economic stability, and increase the risk of financial distress.
+This debt burden can also make countries more vulnerable to external shocks.

 How much debt do countries hold?

 Rising debt stocks are not inherently a sign of vulnerability, especially when borrowing supports growth-enhancing investments.
-Debt-related risks increase, however, when debt accumulates faster than a country’s capacity to service it, or when exposure becomes concentrated in more costly or volatile forms of financing.
+Debt-related risks increase, however, when debt accumulates faster than a country’s capacity to service it, or when exposure becomes concentrated in more costly or volatile forms of financing, such as high-interest commercial loans, that leave little room to absorb a sudden shock.

 How much debt is owed to whom?